Stable high-order cubature formulas for experimental data: Efficient Construction and Implementation

 \subsection{Finding Stable Cubature Formulas}

-Algorithms \ref{algo:l1-CF} and \ref{algo:LS-CF} describe a simple procedure to respectively determine the stable $\ell^1$- and LS-CF. The idea behind these is to start with the highest possible $d$ such that the set of data points is still $\mathbb{P}_d(\R^q)$-unisolvent.
-Then, the DoE $d$ is decreased until the resulting CF is also ensured to be perfectly stable.
-In the later numerical tests, however, I found the final DoE of these CFs to usually be significantly smaller than the highest possible $d$ such that the set of data points is $\mathbb{P}_d(\R^q)$-unisolvent.
+Algorithms \ref{algo:l1-CF} and \ref{algo:LS-CF} describe a simple procedure to determine nonnegative $\ell^1$- and LS-CFs.
+The idea behind these is to start with the highest possible $d$ such that the set of data points is still $\mathbb{P}_d(\R^q)$-unisolvent.
+Then, the DoE $d$ is decreased until the resulting CF is also ensured to be nonnegative.
+In the later numerical tests, however, the final DoE of these CFs is found to be significantly smaller than the highest possible $d$ such that the set of data points is $\mathbb{P}_d(\R^q)$-unisolvent.
 This is in accordance with prior works in one dimension \cite{wilson1970necessary,huybrechs2009stable,glaubitz2020shock,glaubitz2020stable}.
-Hence, in my own implementation, instead of Algorithms \ref{algo:l1-CF} and \ref{algo:LS-CF}, I utilized the following algorithm to construct $\ell^1$- and LS-CFs.
+Hence, instead of Algorithms \ref{algo:l1-CF} and \ref{algo:LS-CF}, we utilized the following (more efficient) algorithm to construct $\ell^1$- and LS-CFs in our implementation.

-Note that $\text{rank}(P) = K$ with $K = \binom{d+q}{q}$ is equivalent to $X$ being $\mathbb{P}_d(\R^q)$-unisolvent.
-Moreover, in my own implementation, I first computed the LS-CF and only afterwards the $\ell^1$-CF. Recall that the $\ell^1$-CF is ensured to at least have the same---yet, usually a higher---DoE than the LS-CF. Denoting the DoE of the LS-CF by $d_{\text{LS}}$, it therefore seems reasonable (more efficient) to initialize Algorithm \ref{algo:CF-efficient} with $d = d_{\text{LS}}$ instead of $d = 0$ for computing the corresponding $\ell^1$-CF.